 Working report titled Social Media, Sexuality and Sexual Health Advocacy in Kolkata, India – published by Bloomsbury, Delhi in April 2017; authored by Dr. Rohit K. Dasgupta, Lecturer, Institute for Media and Creative Industries, Loughborough University, UK (earlier with the University of Southampton, UK when work started on the study); Pawan Dhall, Founding Trustee, Varta Trust; and Dr. Paul Boyce, Senior Lecturer in Anthropology and International Development, University of Sussex, Brighton, UK; copies available here.
 Graphic credit: Bloomsbury.
 Book cover photograph credits: Pawan Dhall.

 Synopsis: This study explores emerging digital platforms in India and examines the challenges and opportunities of using these platforms for sexual health advocacy amongst gay men, other men who have sex with men, and trans women in Kolkata.
 This working report identifies and reports on the uses of social media, mobile media and other digital platforms, and the experiences of using them for developing advocacy and support campaigns.
 The study was commissioned by the Winchester School of Art, University of Southampton as part of their project Mobile-ising for Sexual Health: Digital Technologies and Sexual Health Advocacy in India and funded by Wellcome Trust, London.
-Varta Trust contributed to the data collection, data analysis and report writing aspects of the study.
+Varta Trust contributed to data collection, data analysis and report writing for the study.

 Synopsis: The 1990s and early 2000s were heady days for Indian queer people and their networks as they emerged from the shadows.
 These were days when queer communities were still criminalized and the Internet had not yet made inroads into most of India.
 Yet, queer people grouped together to deal with covert and overt forms of stigma, discrimination and violence in different spheres of life.
 Tracing the life stories of around a dozen queer individuals and their allies from eastern India, Out of Line and Offline dwells on the many ways in which queer communities were mobilized in the first decade of the movement in India, and how such mobilization affected the lives of queer people in the long run.
 Pawan Dhall draws on in-depth interviews, which generate compelling stories of individual lives and experiences in a society that was slowly being pressured to change.
 The author also delves into the archives of some of the earliest queer support forums in eastern India (example, the Counsel Club Archives) to reveal the ways in which the movement developed and grew.
 A thoroughly researched and poignantly human document, this volume will find an important place in the canon of literature on queer movements across the world.